Anti-Armenian sentiment: Since the 1990s

 In July 2020 the KZV Armenian School and its adjacent Armenian Community Center in San Francisco were vandalized overnight with threatening and racist graffiti.
 According to San Francisco officials, the attack claimed to support a violent, anti-Armenian movement led by Azerbaijan.
 The messages contained curse words and appeared to be connected to increased tensions between Azerbaijan and Armenia.
 The Speaker of the United States House of Representatives Nancy Pelosi noted that "The KZV Armenian School is a part of the beautiful fabric of our San Francisco family.
 The hateful defacing of this place of community and learning is a disgrace."
 San Francisco District Attorney Chesa Boudin and San Francisco Mayor London Breed also condemned the hate act.

+On April 24, 2021, U.S. President Joe Biden officially recognized the Armenian genocide.

 On September 24, 2021, the St. Peter Armenian Church in Fernando Valley, California, was vandalized.
 The suspect broke eight very rare stained glass windows of the church with a baseball bat.
 The ANCA-WR Executive Director Armen Sahakyan said “This act of vandalism is especially concerning as we recently marked one year since the Armenophobic hate crimes that took place in San Francisco.”.
 The Los Angeles Police Department continues its investigation on this crime.

 In the 2022 Los Angeles City Council scandal, Nury Martinez referred to Areen Ibranossian, an advisor to councillor Paul Krekorian, as "The guy with one eyebrow."
 Martinez wasn't able to recall the last name and Cedillo replied "It ends in i-a-n, I bet you."
 Ibranossian said, "This type of depiction of Armenians is not uncommon and is too often tolerated."
 Growing up in Torrance, California, he was called "towel head" and "camel jockey."

+In 2023, the Consumer Financial Protection Bureau (CFPB) ordered Citigroup to pay $24.5 million in fines and $1.4 million in restitution to Armenian Americans, alleging that the bank had illegally discriminated against members of the ethnic group and had unjustly denied them credit cards for which they had applied in a period beginning in 2015 and ending in 2021.
+According to the CFPB, Citigroup employees used the presence of -ian or -yan in applicant surnames as an indicator that a customer should undergo enhanced screening processes, while also deciding to avoid making mention of this screening method in emails.
+(The suffixes -ian and -yan are frequently found in Armenian surnames.)